-We and the Partnership have agreed that for a period of 180 days after the date of this prospectus, we and the Partnership will not: (i) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, or submit to, or file with, the SEC a registration statement under the Securities Act relating to, any shares of our common stock or any securities convertible into or exercisable or exchangeable for our common stock, or publicly disclose the intention to undertake any of the foregoing, or (ii) enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of our common stock or any such other securities, or any partnership interest in the Partnership, whether any of these transactions is to be settled by delivery of shares of our common stock or such other securities, in cash or otherwise, without the prior written consent of J.P.
+We and the Partnership have agreed that for a period of 180 days after the date of this prospectus, we and the Partnership will not and will not publicly disclose the intention to undertake any of the foregoing: (i) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, or submit to, or file with, the SEC a registration statement under the Securities Act relating to, any shares of our common stock or any securities convertible into or exercisable or exchangeable for our common stock, or (ii) enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of our common stock or any such other securities, or any partnership interest in the Partnership, whether any of these transactions is to be settled by delivery of shares of our common stock or such other securities, in cash or otherwise, without the prior written consent of J.P.
 Morgan Securities LLC, Goldman Sachs & Co.
 LLC and Morgan Stanley & Co.
 LLC, other than:

-- (A) the shares of Class A common stock to be sold in this offering (including pursuant to the underwriters' option to purchase additional shares); - (B) the issuance of our common stock by us and the transfer of partnership interests by the Partnership pursuant to the Reorganization or the Exchange Agreement described in "Organizational Structure-Exchange Agreement," provided that the recipients of such common stock or partnership interests pursuant to this clause (B) agree to be bound in writing by an agreement of the same duration and terms as described here; - (C) any shares of our common stock issued upon the exercise of options granted under our equity compensation plans, provided that the recipient of any such shares of our common stock shall deliver a "lock-up" agreement to the representatives substantially in the form provided in the underwriting agreement with respect to such shares of our common stock (or, if the recipient shall have previously delivered such a "lock-up" agreement, such shares of our common stock will be made subject to the terms of such lock-up);
+(A) the shares of Class A common stock to be sold in this offering (including pursuant to the underwriters' option to purchase additional shares);

+(B) the issuance of our common stock by us and the transfer of partnership interests by the Partnership pursuant to the Reorganization or the Exchange Agreement described in "Organizational Structure-Exchange Agreement," provided that the recipients of such common stock or partnership interests pursuant to this clause (B) agree to be bound in writing by an agreement of the same duration and terms as described here and provided, further, that no filing by any party (donor, donee, transferor or transferee) under the Exchange Act or other public announcement shall be required or shall be made voluntarily in connection with such transfer or distribution (other than filing a Form 5 made after the expiration of the 180-day period mentioned above);

+(C) any shares of our common stock issued upon the exercise of options granted under our equity compensation plans, provided that the recipient of any such shares of our common stock shall deliver a "lock-up" agreement to the representatives substantially in the form provided in the underwriting agreement with respect to such shares of our common stock (or, if the recipient shall have previously delivered such a "lock-up" agreement, such shares of our common stock will be made subject to the terms of such lock-up);